MikaeldeVerdier/mahjong/ssd/README.md

-# Object Detection and Classification of Mahjong Tiles Using the SSD Algorithm
+# Object detection on Mahjong tiles using the SSD algorithm